qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/index.rst

 Download data from Qiita
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This can be done in the command line using wget and the links from your Qiita study.
 Select an artifact followed by ‘generate download link’ if your study is private.
-If your study is public one can simply use the artifact ID as described in the [Retrieving Public Data tutorial](LINK TO THIS).
+If your study is public one can simply use the artifact ID as described in the Retrieving Public Data for Own Analysis Tutorial (under redbiom).
 Use the -O option to specify the output (downloaded) file’s name.
-We also need the study metadata, this can be retrieved from the study page, under sample information, copy the link address of the sample info download button.
+We also need the study metadata, this can be retrieved from the study page, under sample information, copy the link address of the sample info download button, or use the study ID as below.

 .. code-block:: bash